 Funding a Greener Industry

 This investment will feature £125 million from the government and £175 million from the industry; in addition, researchers developing electric aircraft and cleaner jet fuels are set to get an additional £5 million boost – this research network will be led by the Universities of Birmingham, Leeds, Durham, Cardiff and University College London.

-As an investment casting company, we’re aware that investment in innovative technologies is the way forward, especially when it comes to creating a more sustainable industry.
+As metal casting company, we’re aware that investment in innovative technologies is the way forward, especially when it comes to creating a more sustainable industry.
 This funding, therefore, will help to drive UK aerospace forward.

 The fund will be open for applications on 30 September; the project or organisation selected will be matched with companies in sectors in the research and innovation community, which will have the chance to participate in the industry funding.
 The £125 million contribution from the government will go to the Future Flight Challenge Fund for British businesses and the additional £175 million co-investment from the industry will support the development of eco-friendlier modes of transport for both people and goods.
 The fund will close in 2023.

 The programme aims to deliver in four different areas of aerospace: control and regulation, operating models, ground infrastructure and aircraft.
 Participants will be able to collaborate across sectors.

 Prime Minister Boris Johnson said: “From our shopping choices to planning our holidays, we rightly want to make decisions that protect the planet.
 This £300 million investment will speed up the development of greener flights and new ways of delivering the goods we order online.
 The UK is already recognised around the world as a centre for green tech.
 Now, we will lengthen our lead, supporting our industry and our citizens to reduce their carbon footprint.”

 In essence, this funding will help to make use of the exceptional talent and expertise in the industry and lead the UK to develop innovative technologies, from electric taxis to parcel delivery systems – while creating a more sustainable industry.